 In June 2017, the District submitted all the required permit applications from the various state and federal regulatory agencies.
-The permit process is currently ongoing and anticipated to be received by December 2018, which would allow project construction to be advertised in early 2019, with construction to begin in summer 2019.
+The permit process is currently ongoing and anticipated to be received by April 2019, which would allow project construction to be advertised in mid-2019, with construction to begin in late summer 2019.

 The District was approached by Google, LLC with a proposal to partner on an enhancement project along 1,100 linear feet of the Sunnyvale West Channel (Caribbean Drive upstream to Caspian Court) in association with their proposed development project.
-District staff and Google representatives are developing a Memorandum of Understanding (MOU), which the District’s Board of Directors will consider in April 2018.
-The District is exploring this partnership to enhance existing public infrastructure, possibly accelerate the channel construction schedule, and to maintain the project objectives for the Sunnyvale East and West Channels Protection Project.
+District staff and Google representatives developed a Memorandum of Understanding (MOU), which the District’s Board of Directors approved in April 2018.
+The District entered into partnership to enhance existing public infrastructure, explore on-site mitigation opportunity with Google, thereby possibly accelerating receipt of the required regulatory permits and the channel construction schedule while maintaining the project objectives for the Sunnyvale East and West Channels Protection Project.

 Project Fact Sheets